voxeet/voxeet-sdk-ios/README.md

 ```

 There are some optionals parameters too:
-- **video** parameter: Starts own video by default.
+- **video** parameter: starts own video by default.
-- **userInfo** parameter: With this dictionary, you can pass additional information linked to your user.
-For example if the user is only in "listener" mode you can add: `["participantType": "listener"]`.
+- **userInfo** parameter: with this dictionary, you can pass additional information linked to your user.
+For example if the user is only in "listener mode" you can add: `["participantType": "listener"]`.
-Other examples: ["externalName": "User", "externalPhotoUrl": "http://voxeet.com/voxeet-logo.jpg", ...] if the SDK isn't initilized with userInfo or if the session isn't openned yet.
+Other examples: ["externalName": "User", "externalPhotoUrl": "http://voxeet.com/voxeet-logo.jpg", ...] if the SDK isn't initilized with userInfo or if the session isn't connected yet.

 ```swift
 VoxeetSDK.shared.conference.join(conferenceID: conferenceID, video: true, userInfo: ["participantType": "listener"], success: { (json) in